zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridColumn.md

 ### field
 The field to which the column is bound.
 The value of this field is displayed by the column during data binding.
+The field name should be a valid Javascript identifier and should contain no spaces, no special characters, and the first character should be a letter.

 #### Returns
 `\Kendo\UI\GridColumn`